German court finds teen guilty in school shooting – DW – 08/05/2024

 The shooting occurred last September at a school in Lohr am Main, 37 km (23 miles) northwest of Würzburg in the southern state of Bavaria.

-The trial, which has been underway since May, took place behind closed doors because of the age of the accused.
+The trial, which has been underway since May, took place behind closed doors because of the accused's age.

 tj/wmr (dpa, AFP)